metatensor/metatrain/docs/src/advanced-concepts/transfer-learning.rst

 The default target name expected by the ``metatomic`` package in order to use the model in ASE and LAMMPS calculations is ``energy``.
-If the new target has a different name, e.g. ``mtt::energy_pbe0``, the model interface will still use the ``energy`` target name, and new new target.
-Currently, the work on the mechanism of heads selection on runtime, that would allow to use different target names, is still in process.
+If the new transfer-learned target has a different name, e.g. ``mtt::energy_pbe0``, the ``metatomic`` model interface will still try to access the ``energy`` target name while evaluating energies and forces.
+Currently, there is no automatic way to set the target name in the ``metatomic`` model interface (this feature is under development).
 Therefore, in order to use the transfer-learned model in simulation engines, the new target needs to be renamed to ``energy`` in the trained model checkpoint ``.ckpt`` file.
 This can be done using a relatively simple python script: